 The project lives on.
-To continue building community and in support of participation, there is also a Facebook page where
+To continue building community and support participation, there is also a Facebook page where

 anyone can post their own horse pictures and share stories.
 You really would not believe some of the stories that I have heard

 about how this project has impact peoples' lives.
 One great example is the Portland couple who met around a horse on a ring

 and ended up getting married.
 Read about it here, and also check the Flickr video here.

 Original images of the project can be seen here.
 Also, a brief documentary was made in 2011, It's a Ring Thing.